Sloth-on-meth/discord-insulter/README.md

 - `!addinfo @user <custom information>` - Add custom information about a user that will be incorporated into insults
 - `!insult @user` - Generate and send an insult to the mentioned user in the insult channel
+- `!voiceinsult` - Join the voice channel with the most users and deliver personalized voice insults to each user
+- `!voicecompliment` - Join the voice channel with the most users and deliver personalized voice compliments to each user
 - `!help` - Show the list of available admin commands

 ### Technical Features